RigorousRon/Launch-School-Core/back_end/JS101/js109_study_guide_notes.md

 Conditionals and loops
   First pass:
-    conditionals are expressions a loop checks itself for in order to roon and a loop is a block of code that does a repeated action for a specified condition
+    conditionals are expressions a loop checks itself for in order to run and a loop is a block of code that does a repeated action for a specified condition